 Plus, newer school bus engines often have extended maintenance intervals that are quite different from older school buses.
 For example, the new Detroit™ DD5™ clean-diesel engines have the longest service intervals in the industry with up to 45,000-mile oil change intervals and have advanced aftertreatment systems that drastically cut down on aftertreatment maintenance.

 On top of ongoing maintenance, you should also consider the cost of complete engine overhauls.
 While not usually a point of discussion during the buying process, many school districts don't ask about engine lifecycle and costs associated with engine replacement.
-Many spark-ignited engines like propane or gasoline may need to be completely replaced one, two or even three times during the total lifecycle of a school bus, while clean-diesel engines last 15 to 20 years or more before requiring replacement.
+Many spark-ignited engines like propane or gasoline may need to be completely replaced one, two or even three times during the total lifecycle of a school bus, while clean-diesel engines last 15-20 years or more before requiring replacement.

 The bottom line is, for any fuel type, it’s important to research the specific type of maintenance needed, consider replacement intervals and cost, and weigh the cost-benefits.